 97% of social advertisers say Facebook is the best social media for business platform.
-In October 2018, the platform served more than two billion active users.
-Three-quarters of those users accessed the site on a daily basis.
+In October 2018, the platform had more than two billion active users.
+Three-quarters of those users access the site on a daily basis.
 Out of the 70% of social marketers who say Facebook is the most useful in achieving marketing goals, 83% of them invest in Facebook ads.

 But hold your horses for a sec!
 Before you head over to Facebook to invest your social media for business marketing budget, you may want to take a close look at other social media platforms, like Instagram.
 It has a billion users and a higher engagement rate than Facebook.
-Ad spending on Instagram is higher when compared to Facebook, too.
-In 2018, profiles on the platform enjoyed a cool 17% to 33% follower growth rate.
+Ad spending on Instagram is higher when compared to Facebook too.
+In 2018, profiles on the platform enjoyed a cool 17%-33% follower growth rate.

 So, which social media for business platform should you use?
 Well, it all depends on your objective and audience.
 Keep reading to learn about today’s most popular social media for business platforms.
 We’ll discuss what each platform specializes in along with their pros and cons.